 A heel spur is a soft calcium deposit on the underside of the heel bone (the calcaneus) that causes a bony protrusion.

 Heel spurs are attributed to stress and chronic inflammation at the point where soft-tissues (tendons and fascia) connect to the heel.
-Pain occurs from the strain of foot muscles and ligaments, and repeated tearing of the membrane that covers the heel bone.
+Pain occurs from the strain of foot muscles and ligaments and the repeated tearing of the membrane covering the heel bone.
 Over time, the body builds extra bone in response to this stress, which results in the formation of heel spurs.

-The heel spur may occur at the back of the heel, or under the heel.
+The heel spur may occur at the back of the heel or under the heel.
 The usual location is where the heel bone attaches to the plantar fascia, a long band of connective tissue running from the heel to the ball of the foot.
-Heel spurs that occur at the back of the heel are frequently associated with inflammation of the Achilles tendon (tendinitis), and causes pain when walking and pushing off the ball of the foot.
+Heel spurs that occur at the back of the heel are frequently associated with inflammation of the Achilles tendon (tendinitis) and cause pain when walking and pushing off the ball of the foot.